This guide contains affiliate links. As an Amazon Associate we earn from qualifying purchases — at no extra cost to you.

 Trekking Poles and Socks for Stability and Comfort

 Trekking poles save your knees on steep descents and give you two extra points of contact on slippery rocks, roots, and mud.
-Trails like Wahkeena-Multnomah Loop and Eagle Creek involve hundreds of stone steps, uneven footing, and exposed drop-offs where poles add confidence and stability.
+Trails like the Wahkeena-Multnomah Loop involve hundreds of stone steps, uneven footing, and exposed drop-offs where poles add confidence and stability.
+(Note: the Eagle Creek and Wahclella Falls trails are closed through at least October 2026 for storm-damage repairs, so check current trail status before you go.)
 You’re planting them thousands of times on a long day, so weight and grip matter more than you might think.

 Carbon fiber poles are lighter and absorb vibration better than aluminum, which makes a real difference when you’re tackling serious elevation gain.
 Cork grips mold to your hands and wick sweat, while EVA foam stays softer in cold weather.
 Both beat plastic on all-day hikes.